How to Use Vitamin C + Retinol in Your Skin Care Routine

 That process can also keep more water inside the skin, increasing your hydration.
 Retinol also helps exfoliate to constantly clear off the dead skin cells from the skin’s surface.

-It’s also an ingredient that can effectively minimize the number of blemishes you experience.
+Retinol can effectively minimize the number of blemishes you experience, too.
 It does this by helping to regulate the production of sebum (the skin’s natural oil), which is a frequent clogging agent that can lead to breakouts.

 Here are a few of the benefits that people can experience with topical retinol use: